-hProof the proof value associated with the hierarchy associated with the context vendorStringa value used to differentiate the uses of the KDFsequencethe sequence parameter of the TPMS\CONTEXThandlethe handle parameter of the TPMS\CONTEXT bits the number of bits needed for a symmetric key and IV for the context encryption call.
+hProof the proof value associated with the hierarchy associated with the context vendorString a value used to differentiate the uses of the KDF the sequence parameter of the TPMS\CONTEXT sequence handle the handle parameter of the TPMS\CONTEXT bits the number of bits needed for a symmetric key and IV for the context encryption

+The value of vendorString is required to be different from any other label string used in a KDFa() NOTE 2 call.
 The reference implementation uses "CONTEXT\ENCRYPT"

-NOTE 1 The value of vendorString is required to be different from any other label string used in a KDFa()

-NOTE 2 The nullProof is used as the hProof value for a context in the Null hierarchy so that the encryption keys do not repeat and so that they change on each TPM Reset.
+The nullProof is used as the hProof value for a context in the Null hierarchy so that the encryption NOTE 3 keys do not repeat and so that they change on each TPM Reset.